Accounting periods overview

 Closing and opening of books

-You can't use Current Month or any of the built-in dynamic periods to close or open the books.
+You cannot use Current Month or any of the built-in dynamic periods to close or open the books.
 Only named accounting periods are used.
 When you close books, use the smallest period that includes the entire period to close.

 Consolidation